Contact Us 1-800-596-4880

 1. In Anypoint Code Builder, open american-ws-anypoint-code-builder.xml.

-2. From the canvas, insert the user snippet Transform Message below the Database Select operation.
+2. Add the Transform Message component below the Database Select operation.
+Use one of these methods:

 Transform component highlighted